vlyot/uqe-marketplace/README.md

-An extension of adurite-tracker. uses wrangler, typescript, and react.
+An extension of adurite-tracker.
+Customers can browse items and view the probable prices before contacting me.

+uses react, tailwind, typescript, vercel hosting service